Debian Mirrors Hierarchy

 - syncproxy4.wna.debian.org - syncproxy-aws-wna-01.d.o hosted in AWS, in US (according to GeoIP).
 IPv6 only (CNAME to syncproxy-aws-wna-01.debian.org. which only has an AAAA record, no A record).
 A m6g.2xlarge instance which has speeds upto 10 Gbps.

-In my case, I get my updates from NITC mirror, so my updates flows from US > US > TW > IN > me in IN.
+In my case, I get my updates from NITC mirror, so my updates flow from US > US > TW > IN > me in IN.

 - mirror.accumu.d.o hosted by Academic Computer Club in Umeå, Sweden.